jdbener/BennerBot/README.md

 - MK13: The Bountiful Update!
 Added Automatic messages, Better Custom messages and A countdown.
 As well as more quality of life stuff.
 Removed herobrine

 - MK14: The Remote Update!
 This update changed the database system around a little, so that it is based off of a remote database, or a local database depending on the operator's preference!

+- MK15: The GUI Update (MK2)!
+This update replaces the old gui with a better more butifull one!

+- MK16: The Socket.IO Update!
+This update includes some basic support for socket.io chat servers (aka hitbox)

 ##Libraries Used:##